JuliaEarth/GeoArtifacts.jl/README.md

 ```
 help?> GADM

-  Provides a single function GADM.get to download data from the GADM database.
-Please check its docstring for more details.
+  Provides functions to (down)load data from the GADM database.

+  Please check the docstring of each function for more details:

+    •  GADM.get

+    •  GADM.codes

 julia> GADM.get("BRA", depth=1)
 27×12 GeoTable over 27 GeometrySet